nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 - When connecting to a central device Sub-1G packet loss may be experienced until the update parameters are sent 1s after connection.
 This will be dependent on the initial connection interval of the BLE central devices.

-## <a name="5_xx_ReleaseNotes"></a>5.10.xx Release Notes
-*FEATURE_FREQ_HOP_MODE* has been added as a pre-defined symbol to the DMM 15.4 Collector & Sensor Sub-1 GHz examples for the CC1352 devices.
-This symbol is added to keep the capability of the Frequency Hopping mode, which is still required to be turned on through SysConfig.
-It is recommended that developers do not remove or modify this symbol.